Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Abstract framework of the three-interval method

 for any given interval $[a,b]$.

-Now if the inequality \eqref{eq:3interval-ineq} does not hold for every $k$, we collect all the $k$'s that reverse the direction of the inequality.
-If such $k$'s are finitely many, in another word, \eqref{eq:3interval-ineq} holds after some large $k_0$, then we will still get the exponential estimate as the theorem claims.
+If the inequality \eqref{eq:3interval-ineq} does not hold for every $k$, we collect all the $k$'s that reverse the direction of the inequality.
+If such $k$'s are finitely many, i.e., \eqref{eq:3interval-ineq} holds after some large $k_0$, then we will still get the exponential estimate as the theorem claims.

-Otherwise, there are infinitely many such three-intervals, which we enumerate by $I^{l_k}_{I}:=[l_k, l_k+1], \,I^{l_k}_{II}:=[l_k+1, l_k+2], \,I^{l_k}_{III}:=[l_k+2, l_k+3]$, $k=1, 2, \cdots$, such that \be \| \zeta\|^2_{L^2(I^k_{II})}> \gamma(2\delta)(\| \zeta\|^2_{L^2(I^k_{I})}+\|\zeta\|^2_{L^2(I^k_{III})}). \ee Before we deal with this case, we first remark that this hypothesis in particular implies $ \zeta \not \equiv 0$ on $I^{l_k}:=I^{l_k}_{I}\cup I^{l_k}_{II}\cup I^{l_k}_{III}$, i.e., $\|\zeta\|_{L^\infty(I^{l_k})}\neq 0$.
+Otherwise, there are infinitely many such three-intervals, which we enumerate by $I^{l_k}_{I}:=[l_k, l_k+1], \,I^{l_k}_{II}:=[l_k+1, l_k+2], \,I^{l_k}_{III}:=[l_k+2, l_k+3]$, $k=1, 2, \cdots$, such that \be \| \zeta\|^2_{L^2(I^k_{II}) }> \gamma(2\delta)(\| \zeta\|^2_{L^2(I^k_{I}) }+\|\zeta\|^2_{L^2(I^k_{III}) }). \ee Before we deal with this case, we first remark that this hypothesis in particular implies $ \zeta \not \equiv 0$ on $I^{l_k}:=I^{l_k}_{I}\cup I^{l_k}_{II}\cup I^{l_k}_{III}$, i.e., $\|\zeta\|_{L^\infty(I^{l_k}) }\neq 0$.